 How to change your assignment deadline in Pebblepad

 A short video guide to changing your assignment dates in PebblePad.

-In this video academics from FET tell us how they have used PebblePad to deliver authentic and innovative assessments to students from foundation to masters level.
+Academics from FET explain how they have used PebblePad to deliver authentic and innovative assessments to students at all levels.

 The Learning Innovation Unit has pulled together some tips based on recent experience (2017) of supporting the delivery of postgraduate distance learning programmes